 Uslabar took second-place hon-Story on UWO playwright Richard Kalinoski, for a News Photo that showed the deserted UWO classrooms and for Page Design.
 Tatum Spevacek took second place for Advertisement Design, and Scoville and Docter received second place for the Freedom of Information Award for their stories on alleged harassment by a UWO English professor.
-Both Spevacek and Scoville not only on UWO, but also on the have since graduated and are worknior living facilities and more.
+Both Spevacek and Scoville nior living facilities and more.
 That signer for Millenilink Digital Media Production and as a reporter for the Oshkosh Herald.

 Taking third-place honors were Andrew Haese for Breaking News Reporting for his coverage on Oshkosh bars closing a second time; Voight for Public Affairs Reporting for her coverage of the Winnebago County Board voting down amendments to the health officer position; and Natalie Dillon, Neal Hogden, Schulz and Scoville for In-Depth Coverage for their stories on opioid addiction.
-Hogden has since graduated and is working as a reporter and live-stream producer at TriMe-
+Hogden has since graduated and is working as a reporter and live-stream producer at TriMedia.